Don’t Be Left Behind. Keep Up With THE HERD!

 Your Hostess, IAES Support Services Coordinator Mari Wagner Davis, has 30 years of experience as an accredited Nurse Case Manager.
 Mari’s professional career prior to becoming ill with Autoimmune Encephalitis was to locate and arrange for the support services needed for patients when released from the hospital to rehabilitation or home.

-The next monthly #AETuesdayTries zoom meet-up will take place August 30th, and will always be the last Tuesday of each month.
+The next monthly #AETuesdayTries Zoom meet-up will take place on August 29th, and will always be the last Tuesday of each month.

 “Tuesday Tries” addresses the emotional support and rehabilitation AE patients and caregivers require in recovering from autoimmune encephalitis by building your resilience.
 The program utilizes science-based exercises from the work of PERMA; Seligman, 2012.